lucasparada20/brpcs_heur_exact/README.md

 CPLEX_DIR = /some/path/to/Cplex
 ```

-To call the executable for these instances, the script `run_heur.sh` contains all the shell commands you need, for example:
+To call the executable, the script `run_heur.sh` contains all the shell commands you need, for example:

 ```bash
 build/exec_heur instance_file=instances/quebec166_20.txt